 7 Work on yourself

-When there’s less stuff going on in our life and world around us, when our attention is less taken up by all that’s around us and we’re less busy, we have an opportunity to look inside ourselves instead.
+When there’s less stuff going on in our life and the world around us, when our attention is less taken up by all that’s around us and we’re less busy, we have an opportunity to look inside ourselves instead.

-We all want to get well and move (emotionally) on from a unpleasant or painful situation as soon as possible, yet healing can take time.
+We all want to be well and move on emotionally and physically from an unpleasant or painful situation as soon as possible.
+Yet healing can take time.
 And we might find ourselves in our hiatus longer than we thought!

 So what if you allowed yourself this time?

-Also: Tap into you own widsom: What do you need in order to heal?
+Tap into you own wisdom: What is it you need in order to heal?

 9 Build your inner resources